 - San Mateo County Office of Education

 - Environmental Solutionary Teacher Fellowship Program: The Solutionary Teacher Fellowship, formerly called the San Mateo Environmental Literacy Collaborative Teacher Fellowship, is a knowledge-to-action program that builds teacher capacity for designing and delivering learning experiences that are student-centered, problem-project-based, solutions-oriented, and integrates real-world environmental justice issues.
-Teacher who participate in this 10-month fellowship are eligible for a stipend ($750 – $1,000) and continuing education units (CEU).
+Teachers who participate in this 10-month fellowship are eligible for a stipend ($750 – $1,000) and continuing education units (CEU).

 - Recology San Mateo County